Halloween (1978 film): Plot

-On the night of Halloween, 1963, in the suburban Illinois town of Haddonfield, six-year-old Michael Myers brutally stabs his teenage sister Judith to death with a chef's knife.
-Fifteen years later, his psychiatrist Dr. Samuel Loomis drives with nurse Marion Chambers to the sanitarium where Michael is incarcerated to escort him to a court hearing.
-After Loomis exits their car to unlock the main gate, Michael jumps on the roof and attacks Marion.
-She runs from the vehicle, allowing Michael to steal the car and drive away.
+On October 31, 1963, in the suburban Illinois town of Haddonfield, six-year-old Michael Myers brutally stabs his teenage sister Judith to death with a chef's knife.

+On October 30, 1978, psychiatrist Dr. Samuel Loomis and nurse Marion Chambers drive to the sanitarium, where Michael is incarcerated, to escort him to a court hearing.
+Upon arrival, they realize the patients have broken out of the hospital.
+A male patient jumps on the car roof and attacks Marion from the passenger window.
+She then runs from the vehicle, allowing the patient to steal the car and drive away.
+Dr. Loomis concludes that it was Michael Myers.
+Michael returns to Haddonfield, killing a mechanic and taking his coveralls before stealing a white mask, a rope, and two kitchen knives from a hardware store.

-As Michael makes his way to Haddonfield, he kills a mechanic and takes his coveralls before stealing a white mask, a rope, and two kitchen knives from a hardware store.
-He then begins stalking a teenage girl, Laurie Strode, whom he had seen drop off a key at his abandoned childhood home that her father is trying to sell.
-Laurie starts to notice Michael throughout the day, but her friends Annie Brackett and Lynda Van Der Klok dismiss her concerns.
+The next morning, on Halloween, Michael begins stalking a teenage girl, Laurie Strode, when she drops off a key at his abandoned childhood home that her realtor father is trying to sell.
+Laurie notices Michael throughout the day, but her friends Annie Brackett and Lynda Van Der Klok dismiss her concerns.
 Loomis arrives in Haddonfield and discovers that Michael has stolen Judith's tombstone from the local cemetery.
-He meets up with the town sheriff, Annie's father Leigh Brackett, and they search for Michael.
+He meets up with the town sheriff, Annie's father Leigh Brackett, and they visit Michael's home where they are convinced that Michael has returned to Haddonfield.

-That night, Michael follows Annie and Laurie to their babysitting jobs.
+That evening, Michael follows Annie and Laurie to their babysitting jobs.
 Laurie watches Tommy Doyle, while Annie stays with Lindsey Wallace across the street.
-Michael spies on Annie and kills Lester, the family's German Shepard.
-Tommy spots Michael from the windows and thinks he is the boogeyman, but Laurie dismisses his story.
+Michael spies on Annie and kills Lester, the family's German Shepherd.
+Tommy spots Michael from the windows and thinks he is the boogeyman, but Laurie sees nothing and dismisses him.
 Annie takes Lindsey to the Doyle house so she can pick up her boyfriend while Laurie watches both of the kids.
-Michael hides in her car and strangles her before cutting her throat.
+Michael hides in Annie's car and strangles her before cutting her throat.
 Lynda and her boyfriend Bob arrive at the Wallace house and have sex.
 Bob then goes downstairs to get a beer from the kitchen, where Michael pins him to the wall with a chef's knife.
 Michael poses as Bob in a ghost costume to taunt Lynda, who teases him to no effect.
-Annoyed, she calls Laurie to find out what happened to Annie, but Michael strangles her to death with the phone cord while Laurie listens on the other end, not knowing what is happening.
+Annoyed, she calls Laurie to find out what happened to Annie, but Michael strangles her with the phone cord while Laurie listens on the other end, not knowing what is happening.
 Meanwhile, Loomis discovers the stolen car and searches the streets.